 The M.Ed. in teaching and learning is an 18-month program spanning five semesters.
 Fall and spring courses last seven and a half weeks each, allowing students to focus on one course at a time.
-Likewise, summer courses are also taught one at a time but in a five week timeframe - with the exception of the first summer where students will take two classes beginning late June.
+Likewise, summer courses are also taught one at a time but in a five week timeframe.

 * These are all part of the 18 hours of core classes

-More detailed course descriptions can be found in the graduate announcements.
+More detailed course descriptions can be found in the academic catalog.

 South Carolina is a member of the State Authorization Reciprocity Agreement (SARA) and Clemson University (CU) is an approved SARA institution, which means we adhere to established standards for offering post-secondary e-learning programs in all member states.
 Please review our state authorizations to see if this program is offered in your state and our process for student complaints against the university.